 The setup process for Reach and ICAS depends on the subject as well as how many students you are enrolling.

-As a general rule of thumb, we recommend allowing a minimum of two weeks.
 However, if you need to set up your assessments within a shorter timeframe, please reach out to our assessment consultants at [email protected] who will be able to assist you.

 By giving schools in outer regional, remote, very remote, Indigenous and low socioeconomic communities these tools in a program that carries no financial obligation, we hope to help level the playing field and drive equitable learning opportunities.